Paintsville Yankees: History

-Also known as the Paintsville Brewers (1983-1984) and Paintsville Highlanders (1979), the Paintsville team was affiliated with the New York Yankees (1979-1982) and Milwaukee Brewers (1983-1984) as members of the Rookie level Appalachian League.
+Also known as the Paintsville Brewers (1983–1984) and Paintsville Highlanders (1979), the Paintsville team was affiliated with the New York Yankees (1979–1982) and Milwaukee Brewers (1983–1984) as members of the Rookie level Appalachian League.

 In the team's short history, they were Appalachian League champions from 1979 to 1981 and 1983.
 They came in second in 1982 and 1984.
 The franchise moved to Montana for the 1985 season.

 Notably, Jim Morris, subject of the Disney Movie "The Rookie" made his professional debut for Paintsville in 1983.
 Major League All-Stars José Rijo, Ron Hansen and Dan Plesac are Paintsville alumni.

 When asked about his impressions of playing in Paintsville, Morris commented: “I thought it was fantastic, it was up in the mountains.
 Jenny Wiley State Park was right there, which was awesome.
 Being from Texas, you get scrub oaks and pecan trees, but you guys had all the hills and valleys and lakes … it was incredible.
 We had a good time there.”

-The ballpark
+Ballpark

 The Paintsville teams played their home games at Johnson Central High School's Paul G. Fyffe Field, which was demolished in 2007.
 Paul Fyffe owned and marketed the minor league teams.